Skip to main content

 In most cases, the client sees messages from the same contact (bot or account) through which the AI employee was communicating.
 The transition is visually seamless for the client.

 Yes.
-In the Additional Settings tab for each agent there is a Message limit setting — a cap on the number of messages in one chat per 24 hours.
+In the Additional Settings tab for each employee there is a Message limit setting — a cap on the number of messages in one chat per 24 hours.
 If no limit is set, there are no restrictions.